mtham8/D3Sandbox/notes.md

 </svg>

 SQUARE:
+The important attributes we need to draw an SVG Rectangle in D3.js are - x, y, width and height.
 <svg width="50" height="50">
   <rect x="0" y="0" width="50" height="50" fill="green" />
 </svg>

 LINE:
+The important attributes we need to draw an SVG Straight Line in D3.js are - x1, y1, x2, y2, stroke-width and stroke.
 <svg width="50" height="50">
   <line x1="5" y1="5" x2="40" y2="40" stroke="gray" stroke-width="5"  />
 </svg>
+Make sure to give the line:
+.attribute("stroke-width", NUMBER), where NUMBER is how wide the line is in units .attribute("stroke", "COLOR"), where COLOR is a color to used to color the line

 POLYGON:
 <svg width="50" height="50">